L1lith/Sandhands/source/SOURCE-README.md

 #### source/Validate

-A set of functions used to validate the format input.
+A set of functions used to validate the inputted format itself.